 In addition to the driver, at least one adult should be present in a vehicle transporting children.
 While the driver focuses on road safety, an attendant focuses on keeping the children safe in the vehicle.
 The attendant is responsible for monitoring health and safety needs and ensuring safe behavior.
 The attendant should have training or experience in child development or early-childhood education.
 This person should also have valid first-aid training and certification.

 A vehicle safety kit should be stored securely in any vehicle used to transport children.
 These items should only be accessible to the driver, attendant, and emergency responders.
 These include:

 - First-aid kit

 - The name, address, and telephone number of the school-age program

 - Any prescribed medications for a particular child (breathing treatments, epinephrine injector, etc.)

 The staff should conduct a daily pre-trip safety inspection.
 Make sure the vehicle is clean.
 There should not be any obstructions on the floor or seats.
 The Apply section contains a sample pre-trip inspection form.
-Talk to your supervisor about the forms you will use in your program.
+Talk to your administrator about the forms you will use in your program.
 Note and correct any problems, such as low tire pressure or dirty windshields.
-Vehicle maintenance records, drivers’ license numbers, license plate information, and insurance information should be stored on-site and in the vehicle as appropriate.
+Vehicle maintenance records, driver's license numbers, license plate information, and insurance information should be stored on-site and in the vehicle as appropriate.

 Keeping children safe in a moving vehicle is a serious matter and a major responsibility.
 Safety involves proper seating, vehicle conditions, transportation policies and procedures, and child behavior.
 The following guidelines will help you keep children safe.